steff-petro/steff-petro/README.md

 -->

 ### ✨ About Me:
 Hi, my name is Stefan and I'm a DevOps Engineer from Sweden.
-I'm currently working for Solidify as a DevOps Engineer 🔭 I’m currently working on GitHub
+I'm currently working for Solidify as a DevOps Engineer<br><br>

+🔭 I’m currently working on GitHub<br>
-👯 I’m looking to collaborate on DevOps-related projects 🌱 I’m currently learning Azure <br> 💬 Ask me about Backstage and tennis ⚡ Fun fact: I played professional tennis and college tennis <br>
+👯 I’m looking to collaborate on DevOps-related projects<br>
+🌱 I’m currently learning Azure <br> 💬 Ask me about Backstage and tennis<br>
+⚡ Fun fact: I played professional tennis and college tennis<br>

 ### 📄 My Certifications:
 - Azure Fundamentals (AZ-900)